Frequently Asked Questions on Financial Aid

 A: If you are admitted to Ateneo and have applied for aid, you will receive a financial aid notice/ certification from the Admission and Aid Office.
 If you have not received one, kindly ask for it at the Admission and Aid Office.
-This certification must be submitted to the Finance Office-Student Accounts Desk within two weeks from the start of classes in order to apply the grant to the current fees of the student.
+This certification must be submitted to the Student Accounts Desk at the Finance Office within two weeks from the start of classes in order to apply the grant to the current fees of the student.

-Q: What if I fail to get the certification and the same was not submitted to the Finance Office-Student Accounts Desk?
+Q: What if I fail to get the certification, and then also fail to submit same to the Student Accounts Desk?

 Q: Why do I have to get the certification if the Admission and Aid Office can forward the information to the Finance Office directly?

-A: You have to get the certification personally since your signature (and of your parent/ guardian, if minor) is needed in the certification.
-Once signed, you agree to the terms and conditions of the grant.
+A: You have to get the certification personally since your signature (and of your parent/guardian, if minor) is needed in the certification.
+Your signature means you agree to the terms and conditions of the grant.

 Q: Do I need to reapply for financial aid each semester?

-A: For each semester of attendance at Ateneo, students must submit a financial aid renewal form at the end of each semester.
+A: Students must submit a financial aid renewal form at the end of each semester.
 This form is computer-generated and can be asked at the Admission and Aid Office at the end of the semester.
-The renewal application is evaluated according to the same need-based guidelines and conditions that were in effect when the student was granted the aid.
+The renewal application is evaluated according to the same need-based guidelines and conditions effective when the student was granted the aid.

 Q: Will I receive the same amount of financial aid every year?

-A: Award amounts may vary from year to year, based on changes in a family’s financial circumstances, scholar’s academic performance and Ateneo’s cost of attendance.
+A: Award amounts may vary from year to year, based on changes in a family’s financial circumstances, the scholar’s academic performance, and Ateneo’s cost of attendance.

 Q: Do I have to maintain a minimum WPA (Weighted Percentage Average) to remain eligible for financial aid?

-There is a minimum 2.50 (C+) QPI requirement (with no failing grade, no INC, no FD or P or F marks) to remain on financial aid, scholars must continue to maintain satisfactory academic progress.
+A: Scholars must reach and maintain a minimum 2.50 (C+) QPI requirement (with no failing grade, no INC, no FD or P or F marks) to remain on financial aid.
+Scholars are required to satisfactory academic progress.

-Q: What if I have not complied the conditions stated in my grant?
+Q: What if I have not complied with the conditions stated in my grant?

-A: Conditions for receiving a grant may be: maintaining the required QPI, visit the guidance counselor twice per term, non-violation of school’s rules and regulations, community service.
-If grantee fails to fulfill any of the conditions, the College Scholarship Committee may decide to place the grantee on probation, or suspend, or even terminate the grant.
+A: Conditions for receiving a grant may be (1) maintaining the required QPI, (2) visiting the guidance counselor twice per term, (3) obedience to the school’s rules and regulations, and (4) community service.
+If the grantee fails to meet any of the conditions, the College Scholarship Committee may decide to place the grantee on probation.
+In some cases, the Committee may also suspend, or even terminate, the grant.